What Is Cellular Data: Everything To Know About Mobile Data

 Table of Contents

-Your phone plan talks a lot about data usage.
-But when you consider Wi-Fi, media streaming, and a bunch of other terms, it can be tough to know exactly what cellular data is, how it works, and when your phone uses cellular data instead of Wi-Fi networks.
+When searching for the right data plan, have you come across the term “cellular data” or “mobile data”?
+Phone plans talk a lot about data usage, yes, but what exactly does cellular data mean?
+When you consider Wi-Fi, streaming music and videos, and a bunch of other terms, it can be tough to know exactly what it is, how much cellular data you need, and when your phone uses cellular data (also known as mobile data) instead of Wi-Fi networks.

-All of this can make choosing a phone plan much more confusing than it needs to be.
-Read more to learn about cellular data and when your phone uses it.
-We'll also explore how you can manage your cellular data to save money effectively.
+All of these terms can make choosing a data plan much more confusing than it needs to be.
+In this article, we’ll cover the basics, including answering the following questions: What is cellular data?
+When does your phone use cellular data?
+How can you manage your cellular data to save money on your phone bill?

 - Data so your phone can display webpages